adamjst/nbaS19/README.md

   - uploads the pickled data and calculates some statistic.
   - Ran 10 distribtuions and calculated the std/max to maximize unique values since most were similar in magnitude.
 A boxplot of 6 averages for each axis (dimension of the array) was plotted using matplotlib.

-scraper3.py

-   - scrapes tabular data from the site https://www.basketball-reference.com/leagues/NBA_2019_games.html.
-I retained most of     the column names and have replaced columns "box","OT",and "Notes" with NA values.
-   - tools: beautifulSoup to scrape, pandas for the database
-   - method: to scrape page by page, simply change the url.
-I looped through months of a regular season (october-june) and years (1947-2019)

 step1_webscrape
     - Applies beautifulsoup to basketball reference and saves to local file